Internal medicine

 Annual vaccination is standard

-• Vaccination period: Late October–November is best
+• Vaccination period: Late October to November is best

-• Duration of effect: Approx. 5 months
+• Duration of effect: Approximately 5 months

-• Individuals under 13 years old receive 2 doses, 2–4 weeks apart
+• Under 13 years old: 2 doses, 2-4 weeks apart

 Pneumococcal Vaccine

-Type Target Population Features
+Type Target Audience Features

 Shingles Vaccine

-Vaccine Effectiveness Features
+Vaccine Efficacy Features

-Live attenuated vaccine (Biken) Approx. 50–70% 1 dose, lower cost
+Live attenuated vaccine (Biken) Approximately 50-70% 1 dose, lower cost

 Hepatitis B Vaccine

-• Prevention of Hepatitis B virus infection
+• Prevention of hepatitis B virus infection

 • 3 doses (0, 1, and 6 months) for long-term prevention